shawnbrown/datatest/docs/how-to/outliers.rst

 Once potential outliers have been identified, you need to decide how best to address them---there is no single rule for determining what to do.
-Potential outliers should be used as a strting point for further investigation.
+Potential outliers provide a starting point for further investigation.

 In some cases, these extreme values are legitimate and you will want to increase the *multiplier* or allow them (see :ref:`allowance-docs`).
 In other cases, you may determine that your data contains values from two separate distributions and the test itself needs to be restructured.
-Or you could discover that they represent data processing errors or other erroneous values that should excluded altogether.
+Or you could discover that they represent data processing errors or other erroneous values that should be excluded altogether.

+For more on multipliers, see the :meth:`outliers() <validate.outliers>` reference documentation.

 How it Works
 ============

 To use this approach most effectively, it helps to understand how it works.
-The following example will step through the data given in ``test_outilers1()`` shown previously:
+The following example explains the technique in detail using the same data as the ``test_outilers1()`` example above:

    .. math::